stts-se/chromedictator/README.md

 # chromedictator

- If you do not already have Go installed, install the most recent stable version of Go from https://golang.org/dl/, then:
+ If you do not already have Go installed, download and install the most recent stable version from https://golang.org/dl/, then:

     git clone https://github.com/stts-se/chromedictator